Persistent Volume Claim Backup

 This brings a new challenge to data backup.
 Fortunately most of the challenges found here are similar to standard bare metal or virtualized environments.
 As with bare metal and virtual machine environments, data stored in databases should be protected with dedicated Bacula Enterprise plugins that take advantage of the database backup routines.

-Please refer to the appropriate Bacula Enterprise plugin whitepapers for more details on database backups.
+See the appropriate Bacula Enterprise plugin documentation for more details on database backups.

-A problem with command execution can abort the backup of the container with the run.*.failonerror annotation.
-You can find detailed description of this feature at openshiftcsisnapshot.
+The execution of a command may cause the backup of the container to be terminated due to an issue with the run.*.failonerror annotation.
+You can find detailed description of this feature here.

 It is also not required to permanently deploy and run this service on the cluster itself as it is executed on demand.
 The Bacula Backup Proxy Pod does not consume any valuable compute resources outside of the backup window.
-You can even operate your OpenShift backup solution (Bacula Enterprise service with OpenShift plugin) directly from your on-premise backup infrastructure to backup an OpenShift cluster (it requires a simple port forwarding firewall rule) or use public backup infrastructure to backup on-premise OpenShift cluster(s).
-Support for these varied architecture modes is built into the OpenShift plugin.
+You can even operate your OpenShift backup solution (Bacula Enterprise service with OpenShift Plugin directly from your on-premises backup infrastructure to backup a public OpenShift cluster (it requires a simple port forwarding firewall rule) or use public backup infrastructure to back up on-premises OpenShift cluster(s).
+Support for these varied architecture modes is built into the OpenShift Plugin.
 It is designed to be a One-Click solution for OpenShift backups.

-Starting from version 1.1.0 of the OpenShift plugin, you can backup and restore any PVC data including PVCs not attached to any running OpenShift Pod.
+Starting from Bacula Enterprise version 12.6.0, you can back up and restore any PVC data including PVCs not attached to any running OpenShift Pod.
 This removes a previous limitation in this area.

 Read more: